andrena/rxjs_workshop/README.md

 After checking out the project, first run `npm install` or `yarn install`.
 This should be done automatically if you use this project in Stackblitz.

+Afterwards run `yarn server` or `npm run serve` and open another terminal by clicking on the plus symbol on the top right of the active terminal.
+In this terminal you can run your tests.

 ## Exercises

 The exercises can be found at `src/exercises`.
 There will not be enough time during the workshop to complete all exercises per section.
 So just pick the ones you would like to work on first.